 For several months, Annabell met with the Belgian doctor in charge of her case and discussed end-of-life plans.
 These consultations are offered in several Belgian hospitals and give patients, who are wondering about future provisions, the chance to share their thoughts with a doctor.
 They may last up to an hour, which is rather long considering the pace of daily hospital activity, and are open to all patients and their loved ones, regardless of their health condition, medical trajectory, or place of treatment.
-Patients initiating the process of requesting euthanasia often come to these meetings to get information about the legalities surrounding their decision and to ask for a second opinion, as required by law.
+Patients initiating the process of requesting euthanasia often come to these meetings to get information about the legalities surrounding their decision or to ask for a second opinion, as required by law.
 The physician who looked after these consultations in the hospital where Annabell was staying summarized his approach in the following way, thus clearly showing how deliberations involving a request for assistance in dying are not simply based on a discussion of clinical concerns, but fully engage one’s self-conception and the beliefs of those concerned:

 “When you need to discuss ethical matters, you must have excellent case documentation.
 You can’t simply go on a clinical vignette along the lines of ‘a patient of such and such an age, at an advanced stage of cancer, with this or that metastasis, refuses Phase 1, and so requests euthanasia…’ You can’t give a Reader’s Digest version.
 You have to listen to the patients. (…) If the patient says, ‘I’d like you to help me die, but I want it to be as late as possible,’ that’s how I write it in the file. (…) We ask the patients to tell us about themselves: who they are, whether they have children and families, what their beliefs are, things we don’t know much about in medicine.
 Generally, in a medical case file, it just says for the lifestyle category: alcohol 0 or tobacco 0.
 Or alcohol ++.
 If you don’t smoke and don’t drink, your lifestyle is zero (laughs).” (excerpt from a field notebook kept during an end-of-life training session for medical staff)